-The Company and its predecessor companies agreed to indemnify third party purchasers of former representations, warranties and covenants.
+The Company and its predecessor companies agreed to indemnify third party purchasers of former businesses and assets for various pre-closing conditions, as well as for breaches of representations, warranties and covenants.
 Such liabilities also include environmental liability, product liability, antitrust and other liabilities.
 These indemnifications and guarantees represent standard contractual terms associated with typical divestiture agreements and, other than environmental liabilities, the Company does not believe that they expose the Company to any significant risk.